Jumper cables vs portable booster: which one to choose

 Cable cross-section

 For cables, conductor resistance matters.
-16 mm² loses ~10% current over 2 m; 25 mm² loses ~5%; 35 mm² less than 3%.
+16 mm² loses ~10% of the current over 2 m; 25 mm² loses ~5%; 35 mm² less than 3%.
 For diesel, 25 mm² minimum.

 What we recommend by use case